webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Birth.md

 ---
 aliases:
-  - Birth
+- "Birth"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Birth
 - Character-Arc
-title: Birth
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Birth
 >You are becoming a parent.